-- e.
-During the TRE, the permittee shall perform, at a minimum, quarterly testing using the more sensitive species; testing for the less sensitive species shall continue at the frequency specified in Part 1.b. - f.
-If the effluent ceases to effect significant lethality (herein as defined below) the permittee may end the TRE.
-A "cessation of lethality" is defined as no significant lethality for a period of 12 consecutive weeks with at least weekly testing.
+- 5) any data that identifies effluent toxicity control mechanisms that will reduce effluent toxicity to the level necessary to eliminate significant lethality; and - 6) any changes to the initial TRE plan and schedule that are believed necessary as a result of the TRE findings. - e.
+During the TRE, the permittee shall perform, at a minimum, quarterly testing using the more sensitive species.
+Testing for the less sensitive species shall continue at the frequency specified in Part 1.b. - f.
+If the effluent ceases to effect significant lethality, i.e., there is a cessation of lethality, the permittee may end the TRE.
+A cessation of lethality is defined as no significant lethality for a period of 12 consecutive weeks with at least weekly testing.
 At the end of the 12 weeks, the permittee shall submit a statement of intent to cease the TRE and may then resume the testing frequency specified in Part 1.b.
-The permittee may only apply the "cessation of lethality" provision once.

-This provision accommodate situations where operational errors and upsets, spills, or sampling errors triggered the TRE, in contrast to a situation where a single toxicant or group of toxicants cause lethality.
+This provision accommodates situations where operational errors and upsets, spills, or sampling errors triggered the TRE, in contrast to a situation where a single toxicant or group of toxicants cause lethality.
 This provision does not apply as a result of corrective actions taken by the permittee.
-"Corrective actions" are herein defined as proactive efforts which eliminate or reduce effluent toxicity.
-These include, but are not limited to, source reduction or elimination, improved housekeeping, changes in chemical usage, and modifications of influent streams and/or effluent treatment.
+Corrective actions are defined as proactive efforts that eliminate or reduce effluent toxicity.
+These include, but are not limited to, source reduction or elimination, improved housekeeping, changes in chemical usage, and modifications of influent streams and effluent treatment.

 The permittee may only apply this cessation of lethality provision once.
 If the effluent again demonstrates significant lethality to the same species, the permit will be amended to add a WET limit with a compliance period, if appropriate.

-However, prior to the effective date of the WET limit, the permittee may apply for a permit amendment removing and replacing the WET limit with an alternate toxicity control measure by identifying and confirming the toxicant and/or an appropriate control measure.
+However, prior to the effective date of the WET limit, the permittee may apply for a permit amendment removing and replacing the WET limit with an alternate toxicity control measure by identifying and confirming the toxicant and an appropriate control measure.

 - g.
-The permittee shall complete the TRE and submit a Final Report on the TRE Activities no later than 18 months from the last test day of the retest that demonstrates significant lethality.
+The permittee shall complete the TRE and submit a final report on the TRE activities no later than 18 months from the last test day of the retest that demonstrates significant lethality.
 The permittee may petition the Executive Director (in writing) for an extension of the 18-month limit.
-However, to warrant an extension the permittee must have demonstrated due diligence in their pursuit of the TIE/TRE and must prove that circumstances beyond their control stalled the TIE/TRE.
-The report shall specify the control mechanism(s) that will, when implemented, reduce effluent toxicity as specified in item 5.g.
-The report will also specify a corrective action schedule for implementing the selected control mechanism(s).
-A copy of the TRE Final Report shall also be submitted to the U.S. EPA Region 6 office. - h.
-Within 3 years of the last day of the test confirming toxicity, the permittee shall comply with 30 TAC 307.6.(e)(2)(B), which requires greater than 50% survival of the test organism in 100% effluent at the end of 24-hours.
+However, to warrant an extension the permittee must have demonstrated due diligence in its pursuit of the toxicity identification evaluation/TRE and must prove that circumstances beyond its control stalled the toxicity identification evaluation/TRE.
+The report shall specify the control mechanism that will, when implemented, reduce effluent toxicity as specified in Part 5.h.
+The report shall also specify a corrective action schedule for implementing the selected control mechanism. - h.
+Within 3 years of the last day of the test confirming toxicity, the permittee shall comply with 30 TAC § 307.6(e)(2)(B), which requires greater than 50% survival of the test organism in 100% effluent at the end of 24-hours.
 The permittee may petition the Executive Director (in writing) for an extension of the 3-year limit.
-However, to warrant an extension the permittee must have demonstrated due diligence in their pursuit of the TIE/TRE and must prove that circumstances beyond their control stalled the TIE/TRE.
+However, to warrant an extension the permittee must have demonstrated due diligence in its pursuit of the toxicity identification evaluation/TRE and must prove that circumstances beyond its control stalled the toxicity identification evaluation/TRE.

-The requirement to comply with 30 TAC 307.6.(e)(2)(B) may be exempted upon proof that toxicity is caused by an excess, imbalance, or deficiency of dissolved salts.
-This exemption excludes instances where individually toxic components (e.g. metals) form a salt compound.
-Following the exemption, the permit may be amended to include an ion-adjustment protocol, alternate species testing, or single species testing.
+The permittee may be exempted from complying with 30 TAC 307.6(e)(2)(B) upon proving that toxicity is caused by an excess, imbalance, or deficiency of dissolved salts.

+This exemption excludes instances where individually toxic components (e.g., metals) form a salt compound.
+Following the exemption, this permit may be amended to include an ion-adjustment protocol, alternate species testing, or single species testing.